arangodb/arangodb/Documentation/UserManual/Sharding.md

   - Most standard API calls of the REST interface work on the cluster as usual, with a few exceptions, which do no longer make sense on a cluster or are harder to implement.
 See below for details.
+  - In version 2.1 the `arangodump` and `arangorestore` programs can be used talking to a coordinator to directly backup sharded collections.
+At this stage, they do not provide a cluster-consistent snapshot-functionality, so one has to refrain from write-accesses to the database during the dump to get a consistent backup.

 The following does not yet work, but is planned for future releases (see road map):

   - Transactions can be run, but do not behave like transactions.
-They simply execute but have no atomicity or isolation in version 2.0.
+They simply execute but have no atomicity or isolation in version 2.1.
     See the road map for version 2.X.
-  - We plan to revise the AQL optimiser for version 2.2.
+  - We plan to revise the AQL optimiser for version 2.3.
 This is necessary since for efficient queries in cluster mode we have to do as much as possible of the filtering and sorting on the individual DBservers rather than on the coordinator.